-Bow ties are extremely difficult to wear properly as they are one of the most complex accessories one can own.
+Bow ties are extremely difficult to wear properly,

 Indeed, I’ve only recently purchased my first bow tie on the recommendation of a friend who informed me of an excellent mid grey wool bow tie from M.J.
 Bale.
 The fact that this is only my first bow tie might come as a surprise to some but I actually find bow ties to be strange little things.
 To quote Kevin Hart: “Let me explain”.

 According to Rob Shields, professor of sociology and art design at the University of Alberta, the bow tie is an extremely difficult accessory to wear as “wearing a bow tie is to be dressed in a mantle of contradictory signification: it is to locate oneself at an unstable nexus”.
 This he explains is because the bow tie is an article of clothing with unclear, even contradictory meanings being both associated with the uniform of servants, and the costumes of aristocrats and intellectuals.
 Though this gives the bow tie its “je nais sais quoi”, wearing a bow tie can be problematic if its semantic complexity is not grasped by the wearer.

 For example in the photo above, notice how the bow tie does not harmonise with the rest of the ensemble and actually competes with the other elements because of its ‘unstable coding’.
 Instead of lending ceremony to the ensemble and transforming it into something “classy”- as one might find with a black bow tie worn with a dinner suit- the bow tie here appears ostentatious and deliberate therefore making the wearer appear too self-conscious about it.
 Additionally the lack of a jacket shapes the way in which we read the bow tie making the wearer appear more like a waiter or a vaudevillian entertainer than a gentlemen.